Tagged With: grilling season

 Ribs and Brisket:

 We recommend our Memphis Beale St. for ribs and brisket, or anything you want to cook low and slow.
 In this rub, coriander, celery seeds and mustard seeds are left whole to pop open on the grill for some extra kick and crunchy texture!

 Sherrie created our Sassy Steak Spice for… well steak, primarily, but we’ve found it delightful on salmon, too.
 The exotic flavors fit the bill when you’re looking to season outside the box.
 With Alderwood smoked salt, chipotle flakes, Mexican oregano, long pepper, and Vietnamese cinnamon, this smoky/spicy/sweet dry rub is refreshingly different and perfectly balanced.
 Is Sassy the next culinary sensation?
 You decide.

 Fish and Seafood:

-Simple and straightforward, our Smoky BBQ Rub, which can turn any cut of pork into a smoky southern treat.
+Simple and straightforward, our Smoky BBQ Rub can turn any cut of pork into a smoky southern treat.
 A perfect way to add a touch of heat to the classic overcast Seattle summer day (regardless of what city you live in).

 Our Fin & Feather blend was created with a more delicate hand than some of our more robust rubs.
 It still boasts plenty of flavor and a paprika base, but we’ve added a hint of citrus, extra onion and more herby notes from sage and marjoram.
 It remains our first choice for grilled chicken and has also become a favorite for Thanksgiving turkey on the grill.
 Try it any time as an addition to your flour mixture when frying chicken.
 Seriously, try it out.